 We somehow (I honestly have no idea how) ended up in some hilly community with nobody around.
 We eventually found a town center and in limited Spanish asked how to get on the correct road.
 We eventually found the correct road and there were luckily signs for La Fortuna which we were able to follow.
 Although, even the signs for La Fortuna were very confusing.
 There would be a sign saying “20 kilometers to La Fortuna” and the next sign would say “24 kilometers to La Fortuna.”
 It really wasn’t helpful.

 Thomas and I were also in a situation the is past year with my dad in which all the roads were blocked after Tropical Storm Nate.
 Yes, my parents have really great luck with getting around in Costa Rica! 😉 Anyway, we luckily have Waze on our phones and were eventually able to get home (after over 24 hours of trying to get back to San Jose).
 It was a bit of a nightmare at the time, but it makes a good story now!
-You can read about our experience here.

 Anyway, the lesson is, you never know what is going to happen while driving in Costa Rica so having a good way of navigating the country is essential.

-Driving Directions in Costa Rica – Our Suggestions
+Our Suggestions for Directions in Costa Rica

 – Although directions can be a bit difficult, we still think that renting a car and driving is definitely the best way to get around in Costa Rica.
 By renting a car you have the flexibility to see what you want when you want.
 We are all about off the beaten path activities and these just aren’t possible when you are traveling by public bus, shuttle, or pre-arranged tours.